-Failure to begin attendance in any course for which you have registered will require a pro rata reduction in Pell Grant awards and possible cancellation of student loans.
+Failure to begin attendance in any course for which you have registered will require a possible cancellation of student loans.

 Faculty will report "no shows" after the first two weeks of class each term and will subsequently post an FA grade for any student who does not withdraw prior to the drop date.
 Students are encouraged to make sure that faculty know they are attending early in the term to avoid a "no show" reduction in awards.

 Students also should be aware that a total withdrawal from AUM will require a review of awards and the possible reduction or repayment of funds unearned by attendance.
 See Financial Aid Repayment Policy under the catalog section Schedule Adjustment.